pgorman/dangerjaunt/minirules.md

 #### 4. Turn Undead ####

-Lawful Clerics ``turn'' undead, driving away the foul creatures or even destorying them outright.
+Lawful Clerics "turn" undead, driving away the foul creatures or even destorying them outright.

 When making a turning attempt, roll 2d6 and consult the table below.
 A result equal to or greater than the number shown means all undead flee for 3d6 rounds.
-``T'' means the undead creature is destroyed.
+"T" means the undead creature is destroyed.
-``D'' means the undead creature is destroyed.
+"D" means the undead creature is destroyed.
-`--'' means the undead is too powerful to turn.
+"--" means the undead is too powerful to turn.

 Undead CR |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  | 10+
 :--------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---: